Common chlorospingus: Systematics and taxonomy

 Traditionally, the genus Chlorospingus was placed with the tanager family, Thraupidae.
 More recent research suggests that they are actually aberrant brush finches in the Passerellidae and particularly close to Arremonops.
 Hence, as a common name "chlorospinguses" would arguably better than that the widely used "bush tanagers", as the former is equally well suited to either placement.

 The wide range and considerable morphological variation displayed by C. ophthalmicus has been a problem for ornithologists for many decades.
 Initially, many taxa presently united in this species were considered distinct, but they were eventually all lumped together.
-More recent results suggest that the common bush tanager is actually a superspecies.
+More recent results suggest that the common chlorospingus is actually a superspecies.

 A preliminary study of allozyme data found pronounced divergences between the northern populations. mtDNA ATPase 8 sequence data found five major clades in the Mexican populations alone.
 These were subsequently confirmed by morphological comparisons.
 A formal splitting-up of this species into several seems to be the eventual outcome, pending data from the populations south of Mexico.
 In addition, it would be interesting to determine whether there are geographical variations in the song that would further strengthen the case for species status of the taxa.
 The morphological variation, though recognizable, is rather inconspicuous and probably more the consequence of genetic drift in freshly isolated subpopulations than a cause for their separation.

 Northern group

 These populations are characterized by a crown which is more brownish than gray, and in some even a pure hue of more or less reddish brown.
 The head markings are usually conspicuous and contrasting.
 Their song is a high thin whichis whichis witchery tsee tseep seeur with many variations.

 It appears as if the group north of the Isthmus of Panama originated before the final bout of the Great American Interchange, by island-hopping across the emerging mountain ranges that now make up the isthmus, some 6 million years ago (mya).
 The direct descendants of the original colonizers of Mesoamerica are the southernmost Mesoamerican group, as is to be expected.
 Some 5.5 mya, the Sierra de los Tuxtlas population originated.
 The other groups west of the Isthmus of Tehuantepec radiated rather synchronously between 3 and 4 mya.

 Notably, the divergence between the northern clades seems to have occurred far too early for the Pleistocene ice ages to have played a major part.
-Rather, it appears that the common bush tanager evolved in and was always confined to montane cloud forest.
+Rather, it appears that the common chlorospingus evolved in and was always confined to montane cloud forest.
 Given its sedentary habits, the phylogeny seems to be a result of a combination of habitat expanding and constricting due to Pliocene climate changes and, less frequently, accidental dispersal (such as to the Sierra de los Tuxtlas and, earlier, to Mesoamerica in general).